 Here’s a sampling of what they do.

 - Develop highly-informed source-lists inside and outside our client companies, in the same and related sectors

 - Engage with key influencers, Subject Matter Experts, and consumers

 - Distill third-party reporting from a multitude of sources

 - Leverage online research tools to get deeper insights

 - Most shared content by platform

 - Data matching across social platforms

-Perhaps most importantly, the IEN team is iterating every step of the way with the client… our sources… the data.
-No stone unturned.
+Perhaps most importantly, the IEN team is iterating every step of the way with the client… our sources.
+Finding the data.
+Leaving no stone unturned.

 The excitement for the client lies in knowing what’s knowable.
 It’s like a light being turned on in the dark.
 You see the path forward.
 You understand how to engage the people you want to engage.
 You know precisely where, when and in what manner to achieve optimal outcomes.
 And you see results.